-Please read carefully Preliminary to Advanced FEI tests at EA events Breastplate only with snaffle and only up to and including Medium level X Foregirth ✓ ✓ Crupper Permitted only for Ponies (but not in YH) Running martingale, bandages, brushing boots, over-boots, double bridle (all levels), saddle covers, headphones Warm-up area only Additional gear Side reins and lunge cavesson Lunging only Blinkers, ear plugs, nasal strips, bearing/ running/balancing reins, cheekers /bit guards, chambon/deGogue Not permitted at all anywhere with the exception that ear plugs may b during prize giving.
-Ear hoods Permitted to be worn.
-May be checked by Gear Steward after their test, the ear hood for checking if requeste Nose nets - Refer Only permitted with EADC approval and evidence to be produced at gear to 5.15 for details check.
-Back protectors Permitted all levels Sponsor pocket badges Refer to EA General Regs Article 135 Max 80 cm , only breast height ✓ ✓ Sponsor saddlecloth badges Refer to EA General Regs Article 135 Max 200 cm on each side ✓ ~ Bits: Ref er to Section 5 for descriptions and illustrations
+Please read carefully Preliminary to Advanced FEI tests at EA events Breastplate only with snaffle and only up to and including Medium level Х Foregirth \checkmark ✓ Crupper Permitted only for Ponies (but not in YH) Running martingale, bandages, brushing boots, over-boots, double bridle (all levels), saddle covers, headphones Warmun area only Additional gear Side reins and lunge cavesson Lunging only Blinkers, ear plugs, nasal strips, bearing/ running/balancing reins, cheekers /bit guards, chambon/deGogue Not permitted at all anywhere with the exception that ear plugs may be v during prize giving.
+Ear hoods Nose nets - Refer Only permitted with EADC approval and evidence to be produced at gear to 5.15 for details check.
+Back protectors Permitted all levels Sponsor pocket badges Refer to EA General Regs Articl e 135 Max 80 cm2, only breast height \checkmark √ Sponsor saddlecloth badges Refer to EA General Regs Articl e 135 Max 200 cm 2 on each side ~ 1 + E EEL er to Section 5 for descriptions and illustrations

-\ For FEI events (CDI3\, CDI-W, CDI-Y, CDI-P, etc), dress and saddlery will be as per FEI rules (see www.fei.org)
+For FEI events (CDI3, CDI-W, CDI-Y, CDI-P, etc), dress and saddlery will be as per FEI rules (see www.fei.org)